paypal/paypal-ios/docs/PayPalNativePayments/README.md

 The PayPal Native Payments module in the PayPal SDK enables PayPal payments via a native UI experience in your app.

-Follow these steps to add PayPal Native Checkout payments:
+Follow these steps to add PayPal Native Payments:

 1. [Setup a PayPal Developer Account](#setup-a-paypal-developer-account)
 2. [Add PayPal Native Payments Module](#add-paypal-native-payments-module)